526856661

 Research Experience

-The 12 months of research are a tremendously important time of the fellowship.
-They are divided into three months in the first year, three months in the second year and six months in the third year.
+The 13 months of research are a tremendously important time of the fellowship.
+They are divided into three months in the first year, four months in the second year, and six months in the third year.
 Fellows are encouraged to pursue specific research areas of interest to them.
-Each research area has at least one mentor from the MFM faculty who will be responsible for the evaluation and planning of the research and guided education activities of the fellow under their supervision.
+One or more MFM faculty mentors will be responsible for collaborating with the fellow in the planning and execution of their research project.

 Year One: begin to develop a project